 Walden University's Academic Calendar is divided into either Quarters or Semesters.
 There are four Quarters in a year (Fall, Winter, Spring, and Summer), each 12 weeks in length with a week's break between.

 Walden University's Academic Calendar is divided into either Quarters or Semesters.
 There are three Semesters in a year (Fall, Spring, and Summer) each 16 weeks in length.

 Transfer of Credit

 Transer of Credit is external credit tht is awarded to a student for educational courses taken at another accredited institution.

 Withdrawal (from university)

 Students who wish to withdraw from the university must submit a written request to do so.
-There is a University Withdrawal form located on the Students Services tab within the myWalden portal.
+There is a University Withdrawal form located University and Program Forms section of the Academic Resources page of the myWalden portal.